bandanna2k/parkrun-stats/README.md

 ## Minor

-- Add course name to 90% club

-- Top 10 At Event comparator UT

 - Add stop dates as java code

 - Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables. ???